sbaio/SportShooting2/README.md

 After opening the app, it will start trying to connect to the drone.
 We should first choose the circuit we plan to drive and being filmed on.
 After selecting the circuit, we can click on takeoff button and confirm to start the takeoff mission, which is a normal takeoff plus a go up to 10 m.

+The takeoff mission requires the user to switch the RC's hardware stick to F mode in order to be able to send automatic flight commands such as go up to 10m.

 # Things tried - random ideas

 - The follow me functionality in the SDK (DJIFollowMeMission) is working perfectly but not adapted to the very dynamic SportShooting use case.
 The maximum speed is limited to 10m/s and the turns are thus very smooth.